 Safety in South Africa

-+ PRO: Safe for LGBTQ+ community
++ PRO: Safe for the LGBTQ+ community

-South Africa has enshrined equal treatment of the LGBTQ+ community in its constitution and recognises same-sex marriage.
-Cape Town, in particular, has a thriving LGBTQ+ culture and is often referred to as the 'gay capital of Africa'.
 All of this has made South Africa a safe destination for queer travellers.
 Of course, there will always be exceptions in any country, and some areas are more conservative than others – however, in general, LGBTQ+ expats shouldn’t experience serious homophobia here.

 - CON: High crime rates

 Expats do need to be aware that South Africa has one of the highest crime rates in the world.
-It is important to take sensible safety precautions to reduce the chance of being seen as an 'easy target' to crimes such as robbery, muggings, smash-and-grabs and hijackings.
+It is important to take sensible safety precautions to reduce the chance of being seen as an 'easy target' for crimes such as robbery, muggings, smash-and-grabs and hijackings.

 Working in South Africa